stacs-srg/population-linkage/src/main/java/uk/ac/standrews/cs/population_linkage/aleks/README.md

 1. Run run_resolvers.sh (preferably on a machine with large amount of memory and cores)

 ### How to run end-to-end
+To run all the analysers, builders and resolvers:
 1. Run  . src/main/scripts/endtoend/runall.sh